gpetrini/pysolve3/README.md

 # pysolve - Solving systems of equations
+Python3 update from [pylinsolve](https://github.com/gpetrini/pylinsolve).
+All credits and special thanks to [Kenn Takara](https://github.com/kennt).
+Follow the updated version of the [Readme file](https://github.com/kennt/monetary-economics).

 The purpose of this tool is to aid in expressing and solving sets of equations using Python.